 Madagascar’s human population knows a similarly diverse history.
 Although Madagascar is physically closer to the African continent, its first permanent human settlers are said to have arrived nearly 2,000 years ago from Austronesia (near Malaysia-Indonesia).
 Layers of migration and cultural evolution followed: textures of Bantu tribal East Africa, signs of French colonialism, echoes of Middle Eastern trading, and Asian-style rice terraces.
 The national language – Malagasy – most resembles those of Malaysian Borneo.
 Fascinating and complex.

 There’s something about taking it all in firsthand to assemble your own sense of the meaning of the Madagascar.
+And also understanding how tourism there can have a positive impact and support conservation and community development.
 With this experiential guide to traveling Madagascar, we aim to give you an idea of what you’ll see and what to seek out.

-25 Things to Do, See and Experience while Traveling in Madagascar
+25 Things to Do, See and Experience in Madagascar

 1. Come face to face with a brown lemur at V.O.I.M.M.A Community Park in Andasibe

 You’ll never forget your first lemur encounter.
 I mean, just look at that face!

 Within minutes of setting out on the rainforest trail with Leva, our local guide at V.O.I.M.M.A.
 Community Park, a family of brown lemurs appeared in the tree branches above us.
 As we quieted down, they approached us, almost to eye level.
 Then, they were up and off again, leaping amongst the high branches.